A tutorial on how to create a DIY farmhouse beam chandelier for your kitchen or dining room.

-So we cut down two sides of the beam to make it 6″.
+We decided to cut down two sides of the beam to make it 6″x6”.
 But this was a little more difficult because the table saw we were using can only cut 3“deep (total of 6″).
 We were off by 2″ on one side.

-To remove the extra 2″, we used a 2″ spade bit and chizel.
+To remove the extra 2″, we used a 2″ spade bit and chisel.

-TIP: It would have been easier to use an Oscillating Dremel but we could not find my dad’s tool anywhere, so we used something else.
+TIP: It would have been easier to use an Oscillating Dremel but we could not find my dad’s tool anywhere, so we improvised.

 Once one side was cut to the 6″, the other side could be cut on the table saw.
 This second cut is the 2″x6″ board for the ceiling support.
 We cut this board to 27″.

-TIP: To give the cut sides a weathered look, I did take a hammer to them.
+TIP: To give the cut sides a weathered look, I took a hammer to them.
 See my tutorial on how to make a new wood board look old to give you an idea of what I mean.

 You can find the DIY tutorial on how to make a metal brake here.

-Once you have a way to bend metal, you’re ready to create the bracket for the beam.
-In hopes to make this process easier, I have created a how-to video on bending the brackets.
+Once you have a way to bend metal, you can create the bracket for the beam.
+To make this process easier, I have created a how-to video on bending the brackets.

-The process for this bracket is that there are two bends in the 1-1/2″ flat steel bar to make one bracket.
+The design for this bracket has two bends in the 1-1/2″ flat steel bar to make one bracket.